KhanakKRDS/AI-text-summary/README.md

 </ul>

-<h3>How the system works</h3>
+<h3>How The System Works</h3>
 <ul>
   <li>Phrase segmentation</li>
   <li>Word tokenization</li>
   <li>Stop-word removal</li>
   <li>Lemmatization</li>
   <li>Sentence scoring and selection</li>
-  <li>Sending sentences to model</li>
+  <li>Sending processed sentences to the model</li>
   <li>Summary generation using a trained model</li>
 </ul>
 The model was trained in Google Colab using a dataset of 500 text samples for 2 epochs.
 The backend (Python) communicates with the frontend (HTML/CSS/JS) using Flask.

 <h3>Inspiration</h3>
 <p>This project was created to explore how AI systems like ChatGPT perform text summarization.
-It helped strengthen my understanding of machine learning, NLP, and backend–frontend integration.</p>
+It helped strengthen my understanding of Machine Learning, NLP, and backend–frontend integration.</p>

 <h3>Project Status</h3>
 <p>This project runs locally and is not deployed for public use.
 Deployment will be explored in future updates.</p>